wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) on a sign that can be easily read by persons immediately outside each principal entrance.

-    (4) The holder of a class 4 venue licence who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (4) The holder of a class 4 venue licence who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 82(4): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 83 Obligation on disposal of gaming machines